SLATs for Estate Taxes

 Limitations of a SLAT

-You may only gift (irrevocable) assets, not yours and your spouses.
-Thus things like joint bank accounts cannot be given to a SLAT.
+You may only gift (irrevocable) assets, not yours and your spouse’s.
+Thus, joint bank accounts cannot be given to a SLAT.

 Community property states complicate the mix, as most assets acquired during the marriage are community assets.